data-space/python-intro/README.md

     - Select "Courses" along the top
     - Select "Intro to Python for Data Science"
     - Select "Hello Python!" (video introduction to Python)
 1. Select "The Python Interface".
-Notice four sections of the page:
+Try the forward and back arrows and the Course Outline link at the top center.
+Notice the 4 sections of this page:
-    - Background: what you will learn from this page
+    - __Background__: what you will learn from this page
-    - Instructions: your task for this page, hints and the answer
+    - __Instructions__: your task for this page, hints and the answer
-    - Console: you can run any Python code here (and see the result)
+    - __Console__: you can run any Python code here (and see the result)
-    - Editor: type your answers here.
+    - __Editor__: type your answers here.
 Click "Submit Answer" to check your answer
-    - Try the forward and back arrows and the Course Outline link at the top center
 1. Select "Other variable types"
     - There are four types of values: `int`, `float`, `str` and `bool`
     - The `type` function returns the type of a value or variable